Frequently asked questions

 You can switch to another page and leave your map or preferred screen up until an alert appears.

-Does the TubeWitch Data Field offer features that the SRAM Data Field doesn't have?
+Does the TubeWitch Data Field offer features that the SRAM Data Field does not have?

 Yes.
 TubeWitch adds audible, pop-up, and vibration alerts; customizable labels and colors; stale-data indicators that keep showing the last known pressure after a disconnect; support for multiple bikes and wheel sets; more layout options; support for newer Edge devices and Garmin watches; touchscreen features; and sensor timeouts that save battery.

-Does it support the use of a single front/rear sensor?
+Does it support the use of a single front or rear sensor?

 Yes, in TubeWitch settings, open the Sensor Set and find the Enabled Sensors setting.
 Change it to Front or Rear only.